 We claim that $M\cdot P>0$.
 Suppose to the contrary that $M\cdot P=0$, then since $P$ and $M$ are nef and thanks to Lemma \ref{nontriviality of P}, they are not numerically trivial, and hence the Hodge index theorem implies that $M=cP$ for some $c\in\mathbb{Q}_{+}$ and $M^2=0$, from which it follows that

 where the inequality is by Lemma \ref{M.F}.
 This contradicts the assumption.
 Therefore $(P+M)^2>0$, and hence $P+M$ is a nef and big $\mathbb{Q}$-divisor.
-Then Kawamata-Viehweg vanishing\footnote{On surfaces, simple normal crossing condition for the fractional part $\{N\}$ is not needed.} (cf. for instance \cite[9.1.18]{Lazarsfeld04II}) applies. \end{proof}
+Then Kawamata--Viehweg vanishing\footnote{On surfaces, simple normal crossing condition for the fractional part $\{N\}$ is not needed.} (cf. for instance \cite[9.1.18]{Lazarsfeld04II}) applies. \end{proof}

-\begin{proposition} Let $Z$ be a cycle as defined in (\ref{auxiliary cycle}).
+\begin{proposition} Let $Z$ be a cycle as defined in $(\ref{auxiliary cycle})$.
 Then

 \end{proposition} \begin{proof} We shall show that $H^0(\sshf{S}(K_S+Z))$=0, then the assertion is a consequence of Lemma \ref{criterion for rational cycle}.
 There are three cases:

 (i) $|-K_S|$ has the fixed part $F$.
 Since